amabelster/datasciencecoursera/README.md

 * Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data Processing
-The script run_analysis.R contains all the R commands used to arrive from the raw data to the tidy data submitted for this project.
+The script [run_analysis.R](https://github.com/amabelster/datasciencecoursera/blob/master/run_analysis.R) contains all the R commands used to arrive from the raw data to the tidy data submitted for this project.
 The script assumes that the raw data file has already been downloaded to the working directory and unzipped.

 First the script reads all the files needed for processing the data.
 There are three files each for training and test data: a **subject** file that contains the subject identifier for the subject participating in each experiment; a **X** file that contains 561 measurements produced from sensor signals during each experiment; and a **y** file that contains the activity identifier for the activity being performed during each experiment.
-There is also a file **features** with the description of the features measured in each observation, plus another file **activity_labels** with labels for the activities.
+There is also a file **features.txt** with the description of the features measured in each observation, plus another file **activity_labels.txt** with labels for the activities.

 Since the files have no column names, the data are read into R as generic variables (V1, V2, and so on), so the script also has to give them proper names (using the features description for the measurements in the **X** files) before beginning to process the data.